Hatchet Go V1 Migration Guide

 Version string

-// (optional) The human-readable description of the workflow
+// (optional) The human-readable description of the task

 Description string